-- A parent or youth over the age of 16 needs to contact Central Intake at 1-888-454-6275 to initiate the referral process for youth aged 12-18.
+A youth 12 + years old or parent/guardian needs to contact Central Intake at 1-888-454-6275 to initiate the referral process.

 What happens next?

-- Once our Intake Worker receives referral information from Central Intake, the Intake Worker will contact the youth and/or family to schedule an assessment at the earliest time available and one that is convenient to them.
+Once our Intake Worker receives referral information from Central Intake, the Intake Worker will contact the youth and/or family to schedule an assessment at the earliest time available and one that is convenient to them.
 Everyone who lives in the home is encouraged to attend the assessment.

-- Next, a Youth and Family Counsellor will introduce themselves to the youth and/or their family and will lead them to a room to begin the assessment.
+Next, a Youth and Family Counsellor will introduce themselves to the youth and/or family and will lead them to a room to begin the assessment.
+The Youth and Family Counsellor verbally reviews the Consent for Treatment and Rights and Responsibilities as well as discussing the use of the one way mirror, which is voluntary.
+The family is then given time to sign the Consent for Treatment.
 The Youth and Family Counsellor will ask important and relevant questions about presenting problems and overall family dynamics to help guide future recommendations.
 After the assessment (approximately 1 hour), the Youth and Family Counsellor will consult privately with their team members to discuss recommendations.

-- Recommendations will be presented to the youth and/or family along with any consent forms for the release of information from partnering agencies to be signed to help with treatment planning and service co-ordination.
+Recommendations will be presented to the youth and/or family along with any consent forms for the release of information from partnering agencies to be signed to help with treatment planning and service coordination.

-- The Youth and Family Counsellor will then ask the youth and/or family about availability for services and place the youth and/or family on the appropriate wait-list.
-Once services can begin, a staff member will contact the youth and or family to set up the initial appointment.
+The Youth and Family Counsellor will then ask the youth and/or family about availability for services and place the youth and/or family on the appropriate wait list.
+Once services can begin, a staff member will contact the youth and/or family to set up the initial appointment.